-Although the value proposition is not listed as the first element.
+Although the business model.
+That is what keeps the blocks together.is not listed as the first element.
 In reality, this is the first thing you should assess.
-I’d say this is the foundation of your business model.
-That is what keeps the blocks together.
+I’d say this is the foundation of your

-Without knowing the core values for your customers or partners and what needs you’re satisfying, or what problems you’re solving for them you might have a product but not a.
+Without knowing the core values for your customers or partners and what needs you’re satisfying, or what problems you’re solving for them you might have a product but not a business.

 This is connected with the previous building blocks and with the next ones.
 This is the glue that keeps it all together.
-As explained in the last point a value proposition doesn’t have to be for only one player, partner or type of customer.
+As explained in the last point adoesn’t have to be for only one player, partner, or type of customer.

 Take the case of a multi-sided platform like LinkedIn.
-The value proposition can embrace both sides of the marketplace:
+The can embrace both sides of the marketplace:

 What relationship that the target customer expects you to establish?

-How can you integrate that into yourin terms of cost and format?
+How can you integrate that into your business in terms of cost and format?

-Based on the identified partners and customers you need to assess how to manage those business model.to keep them aligned with their expectations and within your
+Based on the identified partners and customers you need to assess how to manage those relationships to keep them aligned with their expectations and within your business model.

-If you take Uber, as specified by innovationtactics.com it needs to consider four elements to manage their customer .
+If you take Uber, as specified by innovationtactics.com it needs to consider four elements to manage their customer relationships.